Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

                             - inform if the package needed is not present and installs it
                             - grow it with the code already in decompress which handles already most common cases ;)
 - [ ] `install.sh`: [Fix Nemo autostart](https://ubuntuforums.org/showthread.php?t=2400084)

+# To remove nemo

+Error when opening inode direcotries with `xdg-open $HOME` ** (nemo-desktop:8409): WARNING **: 13:16:20.491: Desktop already managed by another application, skipping desktop setup.
+To change this, modify org.nemo.desktop 'ignored-desktop-handlers'.

 - [ ] `screenshots`: Screenshots need proper key bindings converting to binary. --> probably the screenshots bashfunctions are not present in the same environment that uses the keybinds ?
 Check bashrc and profile probably different environments.
 If not, the fastest way to make the functions executable from
        The keybinds will be putting an executable on your path.
 This executable will have the code itself instead than in a function and will work